DafPhil/iota-wiki/docs/learn/about-iota/data-transfer.md

 IOTA offers the ability to transfer data for free.
 The data transfer is fast, immutable, unforgettable, and secure and is one of the core features of IOTA.
 This capability opens up a wide array of use cases that most other cryptocurrencies cannot serve in the way that IOTA does.

-In IOTA, clients like wallets or applications send and receive messages (data objects) through nodes.
+In IOTA, clients (like wallets or applications) send and receive messages (data objects) through nodes.
 Nodes are the entry and exit points for these messages, and they communicate with each other and with the connected clients.

 There are several types of messages implemented in IOTA.
-Some transfer value (the IOTA token or digital assets) while others transfer no value but pure data; other types can contain both.
+Some transfer value (the IOTA token or digital assets) while others transfer no value but pure data; other types of messages can contain both.
 This enables the decentralized transport of data and value in a single message with the highest security grade and the total absence of fees.
 The nodes of the network take care of the secure distribution of all messages in the Tangle.

-## Data Usage
+## Data usage

 Many applications and use cases can profit from this combination of free, secure, and fast data and value transport, which is a demand in all major industries.
 Read more about IOTA data use cases [here](https://www.iota.org/solutions/industries).

 ## What is an IOTA message?

 A message is an object consisting of information that is broadcasted in the Tangle.
+Every application that uses the protocol can issue these information objects to a node.

-Every application that uses the protocol is free to issue these information objects to a node.
-The job of an IOTA node is to verify and broadcast all these information objects through the network (if they are valid) and follow the standards of the protocol.
+The job of an IOTA node is to verify and broadcast the information objects through the network (if they are valid) and follow the standards of the protocol.

 If a node decides that a message is valid, it will send it to its neighbors using the gossip protocol.
 Every neighbor that receives the message transfers it again to its neighbors and so on.
 Very quickly, every other node in the network sees the message and has the same information and the same knowledge of the "state" of the network at a given time.

 A message consists of basic information that defines the type and structure of the message, and it can also contain different **payloads**.
 A payload is an attachment that can include an IOTA transaction and many other kinds of data.

 The IOTA protocol categorizes these information packages into different types and handles certain types differently than others.
-Therefore, every message sent to the network must contain a unique label as an identifier that describes exactly what this message is and what should be done with it.
+So, every message sent to the network must contain a unique label as an identifier that describes exactly what this message is and what should be done with it.
 Only with this information "printed" on the label will a node accept and process a message.
-This can be understood as similar to filling out a label before sending a package using your local postal service.
+This is like filling out a label before sending a package using your local postal service.

-A more detailed description of this process on the protocol level can be found [here](https://github.com/iotaledger/protocol-rfcs/blob/33570042d8f2241ecc9a9104f5eb38fbf4bc3c95/text/0017-message/0017-message.md).
+A more detailed description of this process on the protocol level is [here](https://github.com/iotaledger/protocol-rfcs/blob/33570042d8f2241ecc9a9104f5eb38fbf4bc3c95/text/0017-message/0017-message.md).

 ## Sending a message in IOTA